CicloMapa

 To build the UI, I chose Ant Design, a high-quality open React library with excellent documentation.
 I did all the styling with TailwindCSS, a fantastic CSS framework, to customize the Ant components to our visual identity and create layouts.

-Visual design
+Visual identity

 The brand language draws inspiration from the night view of a city through an airplane window: the streets are glowing with vibrant colors like neon strips.
 The dark theme helps the data pop, while giving a sentiment of a technical tool.

 With the typography and basic palette set, I started customizing the Mapbox base map and the Ant Design components to match the style.
+Mapbox Studio is a formidable tool with very advanced features for customizing the interactive map that’d be used as the base layer, going way beyond colors and line widths to advanced data filters.

 The map is fully interactive, and I focused on offering a seamless experience for exploring different cities and zoom levels.
+Every small detail was painstakingly refined, from how things appear on different zoom levels to transitions and animations when switching cities.

 Tooltips for points of interest have more details, which were curated from the several metadata present in the OSM nodes.
 We made a big effort of understanding which were more important for the common user, as well as translating the technical names.